Dominic Smith Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in the league.

-- The Mariners' 3.82 team ERA ranks seventh among all league pitching staffs.
+- The Mariners have a 3.82 team ERA that ranks ninth among all league pitching staffs.

-- The Mariners allow the fourth-fewest home runs in baseball (78 total, one per game).
+- The Mariners allow the fifth-fewest home runs in baseball (79 total, one per game).

-- The Mariners are sending Woo (1-1) to the mound to make his fifth start of the season.
-He is 1-1 with a 5.09 ERA and 25 strikeouts in 17 2/3 innings pitched.
+- Gilbert makes the start for the Mariners, his 16th of the season.
+He is 5-4 with a 4.07 ERA and 89 strikeouts in 86 1/3 innings pitched.

-- The righty's most recent time out came on Thursday against the New York Yankees, when he tossed 5 1/3 scoreless innings while allowing two hits.
+- The righty last pitched on Friday against the Baltimore Orioles, when he tossed seven innings, allowing one earned run while giving up two hits.

-- The 23-year-old has put together a 5.09 ERA and 12.7 strikeouts per nine innings in four games this season, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.